Notice To All 503B Outsourcing Facilities

 - The NDC number of the final product, if assigned

 Although each compounded product could be reported in a separate SPL submission, techniques can be used to simplify and combine the submissions for products with identical active ingredients, different packaging presentations, formulations, and/or strengths.
 Multiple strengths, package sizes, and source NDC numbers can be reflected in a single SPL submission, which will reduce the number of SPL submissions that a facility will need to submit to FDA.

 The Drug Quality and Security Act (DQSA) adds new section 503B to the Federal Food, Drug & Cosmetic Act (FDCA).
 Under section 503B, a compounder can register as an "outsourcing facility."
 The law defines an "outsourcing facility" as a facility at one geographic location or address that is engaged in the compounding of sterile drugs; has elected to register as an outsourcing facility; and complies with all of the requirements of this section.
 Registered outsourcing facilities must submit information about their products to the FDA at the time of registration and twice each year after initially registering.

-When registering using the electronic system, please note the FDA has created a new category of business operation called “Human Drug Compounding Outsourcing Facility.”
+When registering, please note the FDA has created a new category of business operation called "Human Drug Compounding Outsourcing Facility."
 Facilities registering pursuant to 503B should use this operation.

 - The Drug Quality and Security Act: Human Drug Compounding Outsourcing Facility

 - Guidance for Industry: Registration for Human Drug Compounding Outsourcing Facilities Under Section 503B of the Federal Food, Drug, and Cosmetic Act (PDF - 60KB) (Draft Guidance)